The Kerrville Folk Festival

 Allen Damron, 1973 Playing Main Stage

 The Kerrville Folk Festival, the Foundation’s flagship event, was founded by Rod Kennedy in 1972.
-It is the longest continuously running music festival in North America and is a Mecca in the songwriting community.
+The 50th Kerrville Folk Festival was celebrated in 2023 and continues to be a Mecca for the songwriting community.
 For 18 straight days and nights, the Festival offers concerts and activities for all ages that are focused on nurturing and developing artistic expression, especially the art of songwriting.

 The Festival is held at Quiet Valley Ranch in the beautiful Texas Hill Country, just 9 miles south of Kerrville, TX.
 (It's about an hour drive from San Antonio and a two-hour drive from Austin.)